armada-alliance/armada-resource-index/README.md

-# essential-armada
+# Armada Alliance Resource Index

-Our own spin on the Essential Cardano list
+This is going to be our Armada Alliance focused take on essentail Cardano list essentially.